OUR SPONSORS

 Are the beaches and lakes open year-round?

 Public beaches are open all year.
 Lakes are open April 16 through September 30; they close in winter time corresponding with hunting season.
+More information is available through ODFW.

 Is camping allowed; are there camping sites?